Citizenship

 • Your residency requirements may not apply.

-During peacetimes, conditions include:
+During peacetime, conditions include:

 • Serving honorably for at least one year.